Melissa Tancredi: Club career

-International
+International career

 Tancredi was a member of the Canadian U19 national team and trained in British Columbia with the U20 national team in 2000.
 She was also a member of the 1999 national 'B' training team.

 Tancredi made her debut with Canada as a central back, starting in all five games of the 2004 Olympic qualifying tournament in Costa Rica.
 Canada had 6–0 wins over Jamaica and Panama, two wins over Costa Rica (2–1, 4–0), and a 2–1 loss to Mexico that cost the Canadians a spot at the Olympic Games.
 Tancredi had previously been invited to play with the Canadian national team at the 2000 Algarve Cup in Portugal.

 Tancredi was part of the Canadian team that finished second to the United States at the 2006 CONCACAF Women's Gold Cup.
 In 2007, Tancredi scored the second-fastest goal in World Cup history (just 37 seconds from the start of the September game against Australia) in her first game at the 2007 FIFA Women's World Cup in China.

 Tancredi won a bronze medal at the 2007 Pan American Games.
 She played for 199 minutes (starting three games) at the 2011 FIFA Women's World Cup.
 She was part of the bronze medal-winning teams at the 2012 and 2016 Olympics, scoring four goals in the London games and two in the Rio games.

-Matches and goals scored at World Cup and Olympic tournaments

 Tancredi competed for team Canada in three World Cup final tournaments: 2007, 2011 and 2015; and three Olympics: Beijing 2008, London 2012, and Rio 2016.
 At these tournaments, she played in 24 matches and scored 8 goals.
 She and her teammates won bronze medals at both the London and Rio Olympics.
 Tancredi scored both goals in a 2–1 win against Germany on the third match day of the 2016 Rio Olympics to put Canada at the top of their group.

-International goals

 Personal life

 Tancredi is openly lesbian.
 Tancredi announced her retirement from soccer in January 2017.
 She is now a Doctor of Chiropractic, practicing out of The Workshop Performance Clinic in Vancouver.